Kroger call volume above normal and directionally bullish

-Bullish option flow detected in Kroger (KR) with 18,999 calls trading, 6x expected, and implied vol increasing over 1 point to 24.02%.
-11/1 weekly 58 calls and 11/1 weekly 57 calls are the most active options, with total volume in those strikes near 18,300 contracts.
-The Put/Call Ratio is 0.02.
+Bullish option flow detected in Kroger (KR) with 12,294 calls trading, 2x expected, and implied vol increasing over 1 point to 33.24%.
+11/8 weekly 59 calls and 11/8 weekly 55 puts are the most active options, with total volume in those strikes near 14,700 contracts.
+The Put/Call Ratio is 0.56.
 Earnings are expected on December 5th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>